Some FAQs about baptisms (christenings) at St Nicholas Church, Shedfield.

 Q: One of us is Roman Catholic.
 Can our child still be baptised in your church?

 Q: How many Godparents can we have?

 A: This is entirely up to you, although we do like you to have more than one.
 We insist that Godparents must be old enough to make promises on behalf of the child.
 Although Godparents need not be confirmed members of the Church of England, they should have been baptised.

 Q: As the parents of the child do we need to be baptised?

 A: Not necessarily.
-If you are not baptised and you would like to be please contact one of the Ministry team.
+If you are not baptised and you would like to be please contact the Parish Administrator (details below).

 Q: How do we book the Baptism or Thanksgiving service?

 A: Please contact the Parish Life Events Co-ordinator, Mrs Jane Goulson: firstname.lastname@example.org / 01329 833 299.
 (All baptisms in the Benefice of St John the Baptist Church, Shedfield and St Nicholas Church, Wickham are co-ordinated centrally).

 To find out more about baptisms (christenings) in the Church of England, have a look at the Church of England’s website by clicking the button below.